 Ever wanted to go out on the street, fill a big bucket of ice cold water and dump it over someone random?
 Just come to Thailand between April 13th-15th every year and you can do just that without having your victim yelling at you what the hell you think you are doing.

-During Songkran, the Thai New Year, social norms don’t quite apply.
+During Songkran, the Thai New Year, you will have fun like nowhere else in the world.
 Come to Bangkok, where the madness is at its most extreme, and you will see what I mean.
 During these three days in April Thailand’s capital turns into a war zone.

 Buckets, Squirt Guns, Hoses – it doesn’t matter by what means you make people wet.
 And besides all the water, people put wet talc (cooling powder) on eachother’s faces and shoulders while wishing a Happy Songkran.